syncfusion-content/blazor-docs/blazor/accumulation-chart/animation.md

 ## Disable animation on programmatic refresh

-You can disable the animation by setting false inside the `Refresh` method.
+You can programmatically refrsh chart using [Refresh](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfAccumulationChart.html#Syncfusion_Blazor_Charts_SfAccumulationChart_Refresh_System_Boolean_) method.
+You can enable or disable animation by passing boolean parameter to `Refresh` method.

 ```cshtml
 @using Syncfusion.Blazor.Charts